RobHolme/vscode-hl7tools/README.md

 `// Apply the command 'Add Linebreak to Segments' every time a file is active in the editor`
 `"hl7tools.AddLinebreakOnActivation": true`

+> Note: This is now implemented as a document formatter for HL7 files to align with vscode recommended practices.
+This still works as a separate function, but the recommended approach is to use the 'Format Document' function.

 ### Extract fields from all open files
 This command extracts values for a specified field from all open files.